Red Bull Motorsports

 Cost of a WRC car

-A 2024 WRC car costs nearly €1million, which is a chunk of money for cars that take a lot of punishment across the season.
-If you're thinking of buying, wait until 2025 when the budget for a car will be capped at €400,000 – about twice the price of a WRC2 car.
+A 2024 WRC car reportedly cost up to €1.2m, which is a chunk of money for a vehicle that take a lot of punishment across the season.
+However, since 2025 the budget for a car has been capped - initially at €400,000, but with proposals to lower the limit further.

 05

-WRC cars are so powerful, it's shocking
+WRC cars were so powerful, it was shocking

 06